unexist/blog/_drafts/logging-vs-tracing.md

 Each trace gets a unique **trace ID** on creation and keeps it, while it is passed via [context propagation][] from one point to another in your landscape.
-On each step, a new [span][] with a **span ID** is created and can additionally carry other useful information like [tags][], a status or other [attributes][].
+On each step, a new [span][] with a **span ID** is created and can additionally carry other useful bits of information like timing, [tags][], a status or other attributes.

 ![image](/assets/images/20220115-jaeger_trace.png)

-In the example above you can see a trace, that consists of 20 spans, passed three services and took 3.73s in total.
+In the example above you can see a single trace in [Jaeger][], that consists of 20 spans, passed three services and took 3.73s in total.

 #### Tracing with OpenTelemetry

+I originally started with [OpenTracing][] for this post, but [Quarkus][] finally made the switch to  [OpenTelemetry][] and I had to start from scratch.
+Poor me, but let us focus on [OpenTelemetry][] then.

+[Quarkus][] or rather [Smallrye][] comes with some nice defaults: All it takes is to add the necessary dependency and it happily creates a new trace for every incoming or outgoing HTTP
+request:

 ###### **TodoService.java**:
 ```java